felipe-zapata/lunalibros/README.md

     - Singular Label: Boletin
 - Then click on *"Populate additional labels based on chosen labels"*
 - Add the post type.
+- Navigate to: `/wp-admin/edit.php?post_type=acf-field-group`
+- Next to the *Field Groups* title, make click on " + Add New"
+- For each field required for the **Bulletins post type** create as the following example (pay special attention to the letters case):
+    - Field Type: WYSIWYG Editor
+    - Field Label: Texto
+    - Field Name: texto
+    - Default Value - Leave empty.
+- Repeat for all the fields required, please be aware that fields like "Imagen" would require a *field type Image*.
+- On the *Settings* section change the ***Rules*** so these fields are available for the "Bulletin" type.
+- Save the changes and verify when adding a new *Book:* `/wp-admin/edit.php?post_type=boletin`.

 ---